-Two authors will undertake assessment of the risk of bias of the included studies independently, with the following taken into consideration, as guided by the Cochrane Handbook for Systematic Reviews of Interventions (Handbook 2011):
+At least two authors will undertake assessment of the risk of bias of the included studies independently, with the following taken into consideration, as guided by the Cochrane Handbook for Systematic Reviews of Interventions (Handbook 2011):

 - · sequence generation;

-- allocation concealment;
+- · allocation concealment;

-- blinding of participants and personnel;

-- blinding of outcome assessment;
+- blinding;

 - · incomplete outcome data;

-- · selective outcome reporting;
+- · selective outcome reporting; and

-- other sources of bias.
+- · other sources of bias.

-We will use the Cochrane risk of bias tool in RevMan 5.4 (RevMan 2020), which involves describing each of these domains as reported in the study and then assigning a judgement about the adequacy of each entry: 'low', 'high' or 'unclear' risk of bias.
+We will use the Cochrane risk of bias tool in RevMan 5.3 (RevMan 2014), which involves describing each of these domains as reported in the study and then assigning a judgement about the adequacy of each entry: 'low', 'high' or 'unclear' risk of bias.